Course Descriptions (GSAS Bulletin)

 Museums and Contemporary Art

 This course investigates historical, theoretical, and practical aspects of the collecting and exhibiting of contemporary art in museums.
-Topics include curatorial strategies for exhibition and collection development, international biennials, museums and the art market, conservation of new art forms, artworks that take the museum as subject, and conflicts of interest.
+Topics include curatorial strategies for exhibition and collection development, biennialism, the art market, conservation issues, artworks that take the museum as subject, public and relational art, and conflicts of interest that arise for museum staff and trustees.
+A familiarity with international contemporary art is required.
+Assignments include two short essays, class presentations, and a final paper.